aldenparker/asus-wmi-screenpad-ctl/README.md

 # asus-wmi-screenpad-ctl

 This is a small application that is meant to be used with the [asus-wmi-screenpad kernal module](https://github.com/Plippo/asus-wmi-screenpad).
 This program allows for simple and safe adjustment of the brightness for the Asus Screenpad.
-It will probobly only be useful for those that do not use standard desktop enviornements like KDE.
+It will probably only be useful for those that do not use standard desktop enviornements like KDE.

 ## Install